Shubham17112/ExcelDataProjects/README.md

 =FILTER(staff[First Name]&" "&staff[Last Name], staff[Salary]=MAX(staff[Salary]))
 This will return all staff whose salary is equal to the max salary — not just the first one.

+Note:
+COUNTIFS, SUMIFS, and AVERAGEIFS can check more than one condition at the same time.
+Example:

+excel
+Copy
+Edit
+=COUNTIFS(staff[salary], 200, staff[department], "Physics")
+This will count how many rows have:

+Salary = 200

+AND Department = "Physics"

+⚠️ Important Difference with IF:
+The regular IF function can only check one condition at a time, like:

+Edit
+**=IF(A2=200, "Yes", "No")**
+But if you want to check multiple conditions in IF, you need to use it with AND or OR, like:

+**=IF(AND(A2=200, B2="Physics"), "Yes", "No")**

+So technically:

+IF can check more than one condition

+But you must manually use AND or OR inside it
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 🔸 **Pivot Table**